What are the symptoms of toxins overburden? Do I need to worry about it?

 - You might be sweating more as the body is trying hard to eliminate the toxins this way.

-- You might experience shoulder pain (sign that your lymph nodes are overloaded or blocked)
+- You might experience shoulder pain (a sign that your lymph nodes are overloaded or blocked)

 - You feel tired and you sleep poorly.